-Before entering any business relationship or opening a client account, it must be ensured that this client is not subject to any penalty or listed on a black list.
+Before entering any business relationship or opening a client account, it must be ensured that this client is not subject to any penalty or listed on a black list, including any and all UN Sanctions lists.
 The measure taken to track the clients through these lists must be outlined while proving knowledge of the most recent changes.